muhdyusuf/article/Is Free Software Really Free Think Again.md

 - **Identity theft or scams**
 - **Loss of control over your personal life**
 - **Manipulated content based on your behavior**

+In *The Age of Surveillance Capitalism* by Shoshana Zuboff (2019), the author explains how companies turn your behavior into profit—by predicting, influencing, and even changing what you do next.

 Privacy is like trust—once it’s gone, it’s hard to get back.